hirad-p/h1b-analysis/README.md

 ## Requirements
 Please make sure that you have installed [Python 3](https://www.python.org/downloads/).
 To install 3rd party dependency follow the instructions bellow:

+  * Install Jupiter for interactive prototyping (http://jupyter.org/install.html):

+    Install using:
+      `python3 -m pip install jupyter`
+    Start using:
+      `jupyter notebook` OR `python3 -m IPython notebook`

+  * Install all dependencies by running:

+    In your terminal window type the following: `pip install -r requirements.txt`

+  * OR install all dependencies seperatelly:
     * Numpy

       In your terminal window type the following: `$ pip install numpy`.

     * Pandas

       In your terminal window type the following: `$ pip install pandas`.

     * Plotly

       In your terminal window type the following: `$ pip install plotly`.

     * Matplotlib

       In your terminal window type the following commands:
       ```
       $ python -mpip install -U pip
       $ python -mpip install -U matplotlib
       ```

     * Basemap (optional)

       Installing this is a bit more complicated, but the [documentation](https://matplotlib.org/basemap/users/installing.html#installation) is pretty lit.

     * Folium

       In your terminal window type the following: `$ pip install folium`.